CUNY-CL/winter-camp/README.md

 ### Part 3: training

+#### Deconstructing case.py
+- def get_tc(nunistr: str) -> Tuple[TokenCase, Pattern]:
+1. What is the argument of get_ct?
+What type is it?
+What does it return?
+What type is it?
+2. Take the following strings and pass them as arguments through this function: 'Mary','milk','LOL', and 'LaTeX'.
+3. What are the types of the first and second objects in the returned tuples?
+4. Which of the strings above returns a list as the second object in the tuple?
+What do the elements in that list tell us about the string?
+5. There is a way to get this function to only return a tag, or 'TokenCase', of a string type, instead of a tuple.
+See if you can figure out how to print only the tag of 'Mary' by reading the python documentation for `enum`.)
+Your expected output should be 'TITLE'.

 **TODO**: apply feature extractor to generate data and call `crfsuite learn`.
 Also introduce `case.py` and talk about how it works.